Electric Scooters

 What I don't like

-• cross Display can be hard to read in bright sun
+• cross Display hard to read in sunlight

-The NIU KQi Air truly redefines what a lightweight scooter can be.
-By using a carbon fiber frame, NIU achieved an astonishingly low weight of just 26.4 lbs without making the usual sacrifices.
+For me, the NIU KQi Air is the holy grail for ultralight commuting.
+It redefines what a lightweight scooter can be.
+Using a carbon fiber frame, NIU got the weight down to just 26.4 lbs without the usual compromises.
+You still get proper 9.5" tubeless tires, a wide deck, and full-width handlebars.

 Unlike most ultralights with harsh solid tires and narrow decks, the KQi Air boasts large 9.5" tubeless pneumatic tires, a spacious deck, and wide handlebars, resulting in a ride that feels comfortable, stable, and confidence-inspiring – almost unheard of in this weight class.